Nasher Museum of Art

 Duke Lemur Center

-The Duke Lemur Center was established in 1966 and today is the world’s largest sanctuary for rare and endangered prosimian primates.
-Nestled on 85 acres in Duke Forest, the Lemur Center houses about 250 animals, including 233 lemurs encompassing 20 species, along with lorises from India and Southeast Asia and bushbabies from Africa.
+The Duke Lemur Center is the world’s largest sanctuary for rare and endangered prosimian primates.
+Nestled on 85 acres in Duke Forest, the Lemur Center houses about 250 animals, including more than 200 lemurs encompassing 20 species, along with lorises from India and Southeast Asia and bushbabies from Africa.

 In and Around Durham